3 FAM 3600

 (Applies to Foreign Service and Civil Service Employees)

-a.
-To apply for the FLTCIP, domestic partners must check a box on the FLTCIP application certifying that documentation of the domestic partnership has been submitted to the HR Service Center at HRSC@state.gov or sent via fax to 843-202-3807 for processing.
-A copy of the certification form will be placed in the employee’s eOPF.

 b.
+To apply for the FLTCIP, domestic partners must check a box on the FLTCIP application certifying that documentation of the domestic partnership has been submitted to the FLTCIP at fltcip@state.gov or by calling Long Term Care Partners at 1 800-582-3337 for processing.

+c.
 Before submitting an application for coverage under the FLTCIP, an eligible domestic partner needs to provide documentation, in addition to the Declaration of Domestic Partnership form that the employee and the employee's partner meet the definition of domestic partnership.
-Refer to 5 CFR 875.101 for guidance on domestic partnership.
+Refer to 5 CFR 875.101 for guidance on the relevant definition of domestic partnership.

 3 FAM 3618 FLEXIBLE SPENDING ACCOUNTS FOR federal employees (fsafeds)